About The Alexandria Campus

 In 1965, Northern Virginia Technical College opened for classes with 761 students in the Carlyn Springs Road warehouse, located in Bailey's Crossroads.
 To accommodate an ever-growing student body, the college purchased 78 acres in Annandale in 1966 to build the first campus site.
-The following year saw the opening of the new building on the Annandale campus and the purchase of three more campus sites in Sterling, Manassas and Woodbridge.
-In 1969, the college purchased 22.5 acres in Alexandria for $450,000.
+The following year saw the opening of the new building on the Annandale Campus and the purchase of three more campus sites in Sterling, Manassas

-Originally known as the Eastern Campus, the Alexandria Campus began construction of the Bisdorf Building in 1971.
-In the summer of 1973, classes were moved from the original Bailey's Crossroads warehouse to the Alexandria Campus.
-By the fall quarter, more than 6,000 students were registered for classes.
-Learn more about Alexandria Campus history.
+first-time known as the Eastern Campus, the NOVA Alexandria Campus began construction of the Bisdorf Building in 1971.
+In the summer of 1973, classes were moved from the original Bailey's Crossroads warehouse to the NOVA Alexandria Campus.
+By the fall quarter, more than 6,000 students registered for classes.

-Today, the Alexandria Campus has the second-highest enrollment at the college and boasts four buildings, including the Rachel M. Schlesinger Concert Hall and Arts Center, which opened in the fall of 2001.
-The campus offers more than 70 programs and degrees, including nine foreign languages and an ESL program.
+Today, the NOVA Alexandria Campus has the second-highest enrollment at the College and boasts five buildings, including the Rachel M. Schlesinger Concert Hall and Arts Center, which opened in the fall of 2001.
+Our latest addition, the Center for Design, Media and the Arts is a state of the art facility currently houses programs in music, arts, photography, communications studies, cinema, theater, graphic design, early childhood education